Subsequent Antenatal Visits

 - Your weight.

 If you have Rh negative blood group you will be offered prophylaxis Anti-D injections twice in your pregnancy to protect your baby from Rh disease.
-The first will be after your 28 week blood test results are know and the second will be at about 36 weeks.
-If you have bleeding in the pregnancy they you will need extra Anti-D to be given.
+The first will be after your 28-week blood test results are and the second will be at about 36 weeks.
+If you have bleeding in the pregnancy then you will need extra Anti-D to be given.

-Often a patent will bring her husband/partner to these visits.
+Often a patient will bring her husband/partner to these visits.
 Sometime she will also bring parents and even friends to watch their baby on the ultrasound screen.